denilsonsa/midi-pipewire-volume/README.md

     * Incoming MIDI messages.
     * Heck, this is just a `--verbose` mode!
 * [ ] Write a `--dry-run` parameter, that won't change the volume or the brightness.
-* [ ] Maybe write any volume changes to a MIDI output, as that could allow motorized sliders react to software volume changes.
-I don't have such device (it's expensive!), so I cannot test it.

 ## Further links